mikefeneley/chaos-monitor/scratchpad.md

 Make regular backups of group chat.
 Automate to backup 1 / week.

+Assignments For New Developers:
+    SQL Injection Validator
+    Tuple Checksum Object
+    Test Test Test
+    Abstract Table Manager?
+    Abstract DB Connector?

+Things to Look In To: Safe way to configure tool that doesn't rely on system integrity.
+Remote DB Config?

 ###################################################
 ### Anshul's Notes:
  - sudo required for commands.